MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 }
 ```

-Lastly, some middlewares may be present on the pipeline, but require the handler to provide a custom configuration.
-This can be done by setting the `configurePipeline` field.
-For learning purposes, let's take a look how such a test could be written for the retry middleware (even though the retry middleware doesn't require explicit configuration):
+Lastly, some middlewares may be present on your pipeline, but require the handler to provide a custom configuration (for example, an authorization middleware may be part of a default middleware to determine its place in the middleware order, but it requires the handler to specify the required permission).
+This can be done by setting the `configurePipeline` field of our test class.
+For learning purposes, let's take a look at how such a test could be written for the retry middleware (even though the retry middleware doesn't require explicit configuration):

 ```cs
 [Test]